TextureGroup/Texture/plans/LayoutDebugger/Overview.md

 ## Integration with Texture (core)

 As mentioned above, this framework will be a seperate project that integrates with Texture.
 Most of the changes in Texture's components, like `ASLayoutElement`, `ASDisplayNode` and `ASLayoutSpec`s, will be implemented as extensions inside the debugger framework.
-We'll try as much as we can to minimalize changes in Textture (core) that are needed to support this project.
+We'll try as much as we can to minimalize changes in Texture (core) that are needed to support this project.

 ## Technical issues related to Texture (core)